 - In Document Management libraries, document permissions are inherited from the document class by default.

 - In Secured Folders, document permissions of the default document class are inherited from folders.
 For any additional document classes you create, document permissions are inherited from the document class.
-You can change the inherited permission of document classes through the Security Center available with the AODocs Smartbar.

 - In Team Folders, document permissions are inherited from folders.

 To configure the inherited permission model for a document class:

 2. Select Document classes.

 3. Press the name of the document class you want to configure.

 4. Select the Security tab.

 5. Next to the Document permissions are inherited from, select an option from the drop-down list: